maticnetwork/whitepaper/README.md

     To resolve this, a possible solution could be following:

     Anyone can add transaction data directly to the main chain contract.
-That transaction must be added in next 5 checkpoints by Delegates.
+That transaction must be added in next 5 checkpoints by Block Producers.

     The following might happen next -

-      - If a Delegate does not include Tx within the next 5 checkpoints, the Tx owner can start a challenge through locking some ETH as a bond (staked value) to prevent frivolous challenges.
-After a certain amount of time, the Delegate would not be able to produce inclusion proof, and this results in the Delegates getting slashed and the transaction owner will receive the slashed amount + bond (Locked to initiate challenge)
+      - If a Block Producer does not include Tx within the next 5 checkpoints, the Tx owner can start a challenge through locking some ETH as a bond (staked value) to prevent frivolous challenges.
+After a certain amount of time, the Block Producer would not be able to produce inclusion proof, and this results in the Block Producers' getting slashed and the transaction owner will receive the slashed amount + bond (Locked to initiate challenge)

-      - If Delegate includes the transaction, but the transaction owner decides to initiate a challenge anyway - in this case, Delegate produces a inclusion proof and gets bond amount put as collateral by the transaction owner.
+      - If a Block Producer includes the transaction, but the transaction owner decides to initiate a challenge anyway - in this case, the Block Producer produces a inclusion proof and gets bond amount put as collateral by the transaction owner.

 11. DDoS